Tips for driving in Fuerteventura

 Is it easy to drive in Fuerteventura?
 The answer, fortunately, is yes!

-The roads in Fuerteventura are really well maintained, well signposted and have relatively little traffic on them.
+Fuerteventura’s roads are well maintained, well signposted and have relatively little traffic on them.
 Most drivers here are quite patient, perhaps more so than in the UK.
-And you will not have to worry about traffic jams as they are an unknown phenomenon here thankfully.
+And you will not have to worry about traffic jams as they are an unknown phenomenon here, thankfully.

-On a lighter note, perhaps the hardest thing is to remember to get in the car on the correct side.
+On a lighter note, perhaps remembering to get in the car on the correct side is one of the hardest.
 I did get into the right-hand seat once when I was not thinking.
-It took a split second to realise that there was no steering wheel in front of me.
+It took a split second to realise there was no steering wheel in front of me.
 As there were people nearby, to save face, I made out I was looking for something in the foot-well before getting out and into the driver’s side.
 I think I got away with it!

-You may find my article on advice for renting a car in Fuerteventura helpful.
+You may find my article on renting a car in Fuerteventura helpful.

 My tips for first time “wrong side of the road” drivers

 The pedals (clutch, brake and accelerator) are all in the same place as in a right-hand drive car.
-So the only difference is that you have to use your right hand to change gear instead of your left.
+The only difference is that you must use your right hand to change gear instead of your left.
 You will soon get used to that.

 Tip 1.
 Staying on the correct side

-Once you are driving it is pretty easy to actually always be on the correct (right) side of the road.
-I think the “danger” times are when you stop, perhaps for fuel, or to visit something.
-At that point you could just turn on to the wrong side of the road when leaving.
+Once you are driving, it is pretty easy to always be on the correct (right) side of the road.
+I think the “danger” times are when you stop, perhaps for fuel or to visit something.
+At that point, you could turn onto the wrong side of the road when leaving.
 Just make sure you take extra care after you have stopped.

 Remember, the driver should always be nearest to the centre of the road, not your passenger.